1. Phishing Emails and Tips to Avoid Them

 He also added that customers should be cautious if they believe that there’s been a compromise of their personal information.

 You can cancel your credit cards and get new ones issued.
 “But if your personal credentials are compromised they are out there for ever,” he said.

 And criminals can use this information to do some serious damage – like getting a major bank loan in your name.

 “If the bank sees they know the social and date of birth, they assume it’s you,” he said.

 4. Joseph Carson at Thycotic (3 billion user credentials have been stolen in 2016)

-That comes out to hackers getting their hands on the logins and passwords of three out of every seven people, said Joseph Carson, head of global strategic alliances at Thycotic Software Ltd.
+Put another way: hackers got their hands on the logins and passwords of three out of every seven people, said Joseph Carson, head of global strategic alliances at Thycotic Software Ltd.

-There were 75 billion passwords in use today, he said, and another 25 billion will be added over the next three years.
-And that’s not even counting the passwords using by Internet of Things devices and other types of passwords that are used in the background and most people aren’t even aware of.
+There are 75 billion passwords in use today, he said, with another 25 billion set to be added over the next three years.
+And that’s not even counting the passwords using by Internet of Things devices and other types of passwords used in the background that most people aren’t even aware of.